Permitted Development Side Extension: A Guide to House Extension Planning

 Navigating Local Planning Authority Requirements

-Understanding local authority regulations is crucial when it comes to permitted development side extensions.
-Local planning authorities are responsible for enforcing the Permitted Development (PD) rights set out in the Town and Country Planning (General Permitted Development) (England) Order 2015.
-This order provides guidelines for extensions, including size, height, and location, and helps homeowners ensure that their extension project complies with local regulations.
-Familiarity with these regulations can help you avoid potential disputes and costly reWorks.
+Understanding local authority planning regulations is essential for permitted development side extensions.
+The Town and Country Planning (General Permitted Development) (England) Order 2015 governs permitted development rights, outlining guidelines for extensions, including size, height, and location, ensuring compliance with local regulations.
+Familiarity with these regulations is crucial to avoid potential disputes and costly reworks during the process.

 The Role of Lawful Development Certificates